-Find out how regular eye exams can help you feel more confident in your vision by scheduling your appointment now.
-Or scroll down to learn more about what is included in a comprehensive eye exam.
+Find out how a comprehensive exam can help you feel more confident in your vision health.
+Schedule your appointment today.
+Or scroll down to learn more about what is included in a For Eyes’ comprehensive exam.

 What is a comprehensive eye exam?